 As the child gets a little older, you can use a small, two or three minute hourglass egg or sand timer.
 Another option is various apps on your phone that have visual ways of showing how much time is left.

 Keeping your baby informed also means telling your baby what is going on.
-Sometimes as hearing people, we don't think about subtle ways that we are leaving the deaf child out.
-For example:
+Sometimes as hearing people, we don't think about subtle ways that we are leaving a child who is deaf or hard of hearing out.

 Sometimes the information your baby needs is that a behavior is not appropriate and has consequences.